Intracellular Measurement-Informed Multiscale Modeling for Scalable iPSC Manufacturing: Experiment Results and Discussion

 \subsection{Aggregate Size and Dynamic Distribution}

-To support multiscale mechanistic modeling of iPSC aggregate cultures, changes in aggregate size distributions were quantified over the 5‑day culture period.
-Fig.~\ref{fig:aggregate_combined}A shows representative images of aggregates over the 5‑day culture period, while Fig.~\ref{fig:aggregate_combined}B presents the corresponding violin plots of size distributions and Fig.~\ref{fig:aggregate_combined}C summarizes aggregate counts.
-As expected, aggregate size increased substantially over time, from $265.4 \pm 5.4~\mu\mathrm{m}$ to $481.4 \pm 6.2~\mu\mathrm{m}$ on day 5.
-The images in Fig.~\ref{fig:aggregate_combined}A illustrate this progression: early aggregates (D1–D2) are smaller and relatively uniform, reflecting initial cluster formation, whereas aggregates at later stages (D3–D5) appear larger and darker, consistent with increased cell density and ongoing proliferation.
+To support multiscale mechanistic modeling of iPSC aggregate cultures, changes in aggregate size distributions were quantified over the 3‑day culture period.
+Fig.~\ref{fig:aggregate_combined}A shows representative images of aggregates over the 3‑day culture period, while Fig.~\ref{fig:aggregate_combined}B presents the corresponding violin plots of size distributions and Fig.~\ref{fig:aggregate_combined}C summarizes aggregate counts.
+As expected, aggregate size increased substantially over time, from $265.4 \pm 5.4~\mu\mathrm{m}$ to $412.9 \pm 6.4~\mu\mathrm{m}$ on day 3.
+The images in Fig.~\ref{fig:aggregate_combined}A illustrate this progression: early aggregates (D1–D2) are smaller and relatively uniform, reflecting initial cluster formation, whereas aggregates at later stages (D3) appear larger and darker, consistent with increased cell density and ongoing proliferation.
 The violin plots in Fig.~\ref{fig:aggregate_combined}B corroborate this trend, showing a clear upward shift in size distributions and increasing spread over time, indicating greater heterogeneity in aggregate growth.

-In contrast, the total number of aggregates decreases over the culture period (Fig.~\ref{fig:aggregate_combined}C), particularly after day 3.
+In contrast, aggregate counts initially decreased from Day 1 to Day 2 and remained lower than the initial value on Day 3 (Fig.~\ref{fig:aggregate_combined}C).
 This inverse relationship between aggregate size and aggregate number suggests that growth is driven not only by intracellular proliferation but also by aggregate–aggregate interactions, such as merging or coalescence.
 As smaller aggregates fuse or expand into larger structures, the culture transitions from many small aggregates to fewer, larger ones.

 This structural evolution has significant functional consequences.
 With increasing aggregate size, diffusion limitations in oxygen and nutrient transport become more severe, giving rise to substantial spatial and metabolic heterogeneity.
 Accurately capturing this heterogeneity is essential for multiscale mechanistic foundation modeling to systematically represent iPSC cultures across scales.